ricardani/hackathon-2025/ctf/challenge-4/README.md

-Can you find the hidden flag in this qr code?
+Can you find the hidden flag in this qr code image?